Services for GISD families

 Community Organization referrals

-A Nurse Specialist is on staff to assist with referrals to various local community organizations such as low-cost medical clinics, dental clinics and mental health resources.
+Staff is here to assist with referrals to various local community organizations such as low-cost medical clinics, dental clinics and mental health resources.

 On-site counseling services